Led Zeppelin (album): Production

-Led Zeppelin was produced by Page and engineered by Glyn Johns, who had known each other since they were teenagers in the suburb of Epsom.
+Led Zeppelin was engineered by Glyn Johns and produced by Page and Johns (Johns is uncredited on the album cover).
+The two had known each other since they were teenagers in the suburb of Epsom.
 According to Page, most of the album was recorded live, with overdubs added later.

 Page used a "distance makes depth" approach to production.
 He used natural room ambience to enhance the reverb and recording texture on the record, demonstrating the innovations in sound recording he had learned during his session days.
 At the time, most music producers placed microphones directly in front of the amplifiers and drums.
 For Led Zeppelin, Page developed the idea of placing an additional microphone some distance from the amplifier (as far as 20 ft) and then recording the balance between the two.
 Page became one of the first producers to record a band's "ambient sound": the distance of a note's time-lag from one end of the room to the other.

-Because of the live recording, some songs had Plant's vocals bleed onto other tracks.
+On some tracks, Plant's vocals spill onto other tracks.
 Page later stated that this was a natural product of Plant's powerful voice, but added the leakage "sounds intentional".
 On "You Shook Me", Page used the "reverse echo" technique.
 It involves hearing the echo before the main sound (instead of after it), and is achieved by turning the tape over and recording the echo on a spare track, then turning the tape back over again to get the echo preceding the signal.

 This was one of the first albums to be released in stereo only.
 Prior to this, albums had been released in separate mono and stereo versions.